-- AD and TRICARE Prime beneficiaries (Standard patients on space available basis) with a referral/order from PCM or Network Provider - Direct Access Active Duty patients (not on flying status or PRP) are able to see the physical therapist without a referral if they meet the below criteria: - Contingent upon staffing with an advanced practice Physical Therapist - Muscular-skeletal injury occurring in the last 30 days - Should not have already been seen by a physician for this injury - No other medical issue needing to be addressed
+- Services are provided for AD and TRICARE Prime beneficiaries. - Standard patients may be seen on space available basis. - Direct Access Patients are able to see the Physical Therapist without a referral, if they meet the below criteria: - Contingent upon staffing with an advanced practice Physical Therapist - Muscular-skeletal injury - Should not have already been seen by a physician for this injury - No other medical issue needing to be addressed.

-PUBLIC HEALTH/PHA CELL
+PUBLIC HEALTH